 - Separate the treasures from the clutter.
 Many Americans have too much stuff, and clutter can be a source of stress.
 Help your parents take a look at the items they need and use and the items they value.
 Anything else is likely to be clutter that’s weighing them down.
 Here are 10 Creative Ways to Declutter Your Home.
 One or more of these ways may work for your parents.

 - Don’t trash — donate.
 Your parents may have dozens of kitchen utensils and gadgets that they never use but hate to waste by throwing out.
 Many organizations and local thrift stores accept various items, from kitchen goods and clothing to sporting equipment and even gently used furniture.

 - Break the move down into small tasks.
-The best approach to any big job is to break it down into small, manageable tasks.
+The best approach to any big job is to break it down into small, manageable tasks, and it’s one of the most important moving tips.
 For example, deal with the easy stuff first — old medications that should be tossed, magazines and newspapers, worn and ill-fitting clothing, and extra and duplicate items that won’t be needed.
 Focus on how good it feels to get rid of clutter and to organize the rest.

 - Get friends and family involved.
 Throw a moving party and make getting ready for the move a celebration of life, past and future.
 If no one is available to pitch in, consider hiring a professional who specializes in working with older adults.
 You may want to review your options at the National Association of Senior Move Managers® You can also ask the retirement community’s marketing department if move-in coordination help is available.

 The process of moving is challenging and draining, especially for older adults.
-That’s why it’s important to stay focused on the end rewards — the opportunities that come with living in a community where services and care are available, and every day offers the possibility of friendship and personal growth.
-Your parents may not agree now, but later don’t be surprised if they tell you they wished they had moved sooner!
+Follow our moving tips to make things easier, and more importantly, stay focused on the end rewards — the opportunities that come with living in a community where services and care are available and every day offers the possibility of friendship and personal growth.
+Your parents may disagree now, but later don’t be surprised if they tell you they wish they had moved sooner!